2m4t/LiCShield/README.md

 # LiCShield
 LiCShield is an open source project to harden the Linux systems running the [Docker](https://github.com/docker/docker) containers.
 It is made up by a set of Python modules and a bunch of Bash scripts.
 It relies on the [Python API client library](https://github.com/docker/docker-py) to interact with the Docker daemon.
 Therefore, make sure you have installed this library on your system.

-The [SystemTap](https://sourceware.org/systemtap/) tracing tool and the [kernel debug symbols](https://yaapb.wordpress.com/2012/12/28/debugging-your-running-kernel-in-ubuntu/) have to be installed in the system to use this software.
+The [SystemTap](https://sourceware.org/systemtap/) tracing tool version 2.9 ([Step-by-Step Installation Guide](https://github.com/LinuxContainerSecurity/LiCShield/blob/master/SystemTap%202.9%20installation%20guide.txt)) and the [kernel debug symbols](https://yaapb.wordpress.com/2012/12/28/debugging-your-running-kernel-in-ubuntu/) have to be installed in the system to use this software.

 LiCShield has been tested with a modified version of Docker running without any AppArmor profile (Docker [recompiled](https://docs.docker.com/v1.5/contributing/devenvironment/) with [apparmor_disabled.go](https://github.com/opencontainers/runc/blob/master/libcontainer/apparmor/apparmor_disabled.go) renamed to [apparmor.go](https://github.com/opencontainers/runc/blob/master/libcontainer/apparmor/apparmor.go))